KhronosGroup/Vulkan-ValidationLayers/docs/gpu_validation.md

 Some applications may be written to use 4 slots since this is the highest value that is guaranteed by the specification.
-When such an application using 4 slots runs on a device with only 4 slots, then GPU-Assisted Validation cannot be performed.
+When such an application using 4 slots runs on a device with only 4 slots, then GPU Assisted Validation cannot be performed.

 In this implementation, this condition is detected and gracefully recovered from by building the graphics pipeline with non-instrumented shaders instead of instrumented ones.